pfheatwole/thesis/source/derivations.rst

           + \vec{\omega}_{b/e} \times \vec{h}_{b/B}
    \end{aligned}

-Computing the momentum about the body center of mass simplifies the equation for angular momentum:
+Using the body center of mass as the reference point simplifies the equation for angular momentum:

 .. math::